conradoqg/naivecoin/README.md

 The Miner gets the list of pending transactions and creates a new block containing the transactions.
 By configuration, every block has at most 2 transactions in it.

 Assembling a new block:
+1. From the list of unconfirmed transaction selected candidate transactions that are not already in the blockchain or is not already selected;
-1. Get the last two transactions from the list of pending transactions;
+1. Get the first two transactions from the candidate list of transactions;
 2. Add a new transaction containing the fee value to the miner's address, 1 satoshi per transaction;
 3. Add a reward transaction containing 50 coins to the miner's address;
 4. Prove work for this block;